ubclaunchpad/LP-website/src/docs/Onboarding/leads.md

 ![set status](./img/leads-set-status.png)

-### Rocket Team

-Make sure you get added to the `leads` [Rocket](/handbook/tools/slack#rocket) team by the co-presidents.
-Co-presidents should also make sure they are added to the `exec` Rocket team.

 ### GitHub Teams

-Make sure you are a part of the following teams on GitHub - [Rocket](/handbook/onboarding/everyone.md#rocket-setup) should do this for you if you are a part of the `leads` Rocket team.
-Ceck your email for an invitation!
-Please do not ask to be added directly without checking with `#ask-rocket` if there is a problem.
+Make sure you are a part of the following teams on GitHub:

 - [`@ubclaunchpad/leads`](https://github.com/orgs/ubclaunchpad/teams/leads), and check that you can access the [private Leads repository](https://github.com/ubclaunchpad/leads) - this repository primarily contains interview resources and tracking issues
 - [`@ubclaunchpad/strategy`](https://github.com/orgs/ubclaunchpad/teams/strategy), and check that you can access the [private Strategy repository](https://github.com/ubclaunchpad/strategy) - this repository contains sponsorship resources and event/sponsorship tracking issues